 Project Background and Solution Offered

 Despite the inimitability of their product offerings, food and beverage companies still face challenges arising due to inefficient supply chain management.
 The challenges have been so severe that the food and beverage industry more than any other sector is in dire need of efficient inventory management solutions to help keep inventory controlled and shipments moving in a timely manner.
 Without careful supply chain management and inventory control, food and beverage companies risk spoilage, adulteration, or damaged products that can put consumers at risk and open their business to liability and violation of stringent food safety laws.

-Facing the need to implement supply chain analytics a food and beverage industry player approached Quantzig to leverage its analytic expertise and gain control over their inventory to keep food distribution safe and efficient.
+Facing the need to implement supply chain analytics a food and beverage industry player approached Quantzig to leverage its analytic expertise and gain control over its inventory to keep food distribution safe and efficient.
 Quantzig’s supply chain analytics solutions offered personalized recommendations to help the food and beverage industry player achieve their business goals.
 The analytics solution helped them solve several complex decisions with millions of decision variables, restrictions, and trade-offs.
 The enhanced supply chain analytics capability helped reveal previously unavailable insights into a slow-moving and obsolete inventory, generating about $8M within three months.